b00tc4mp/skylab-bootcamp-201807/staff/pau-sanchez/gotcha/README.md

 ![01](docs/images/paste.png)

-The user will be redirected to the 'editors area'
+The user will be redirected to the 'editor area'

 Press, play to the Youtube video.